vbos70/blaarkop/README.md

     $ /usr/bin/time programename < inputfile # GNU time
     $ time programename < inputfile          # shell's built-in time

+### C projects

+    $ mkdir my_project_name  # a new directory for each project

+Next, create a Makefile in the new directory and write the C source code.

 ### Haskell projects

 Create a new project with stack: